International Vulture Awareness Day and the CMS Vulture Multi-species Action Plan

 The Vulture MsAP is the result of extensive consultation with stakeholders, conservation and species experts, the goal is to rapidly halt current population declines in all the 15 African-Eurasian vulture species.
 It covers most of the combined land masses of Africa and Eurasia.
 A total of 128 Range States host populations of one or more species of African-Eurasian vultures and are therefore included within the geographic range of the Vulture MsAP.
 Range States are encouraged to use the MsAP as a guide for drafting national vulture conservation action plans suited to the situation in their respective countries.
 This Vulture MsAP has the following aims:

 - To reverse recent population trends to bring the conservation status of each species back to a favourable level and;

 - To provide conservation management guidelines applicable to all Range States covered by the Vulture MsAP.

-Following approval by the CMS Scientific Council in July 2017, the Vulture MsAP has been published for adoption by range states at the 12th Conference of Parties (COP12) of the Convention which will be held at Manilla in the Philippines during from the 23-28 October 2017.
+Following approval by the CMS Scientific Council in July 2017, the Vulture MsAP was unanimously adopted by 128 range states at the 12th Conference of Parties (COP12) of the Convention which was held in Manila in the Philippines in October 2017.
 The complete draft document of the MsAP with annexes can be accessed from the CMS website.
 There is also a 10-page summary of the MsAP in English, French and Spanish available for download.